CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Reading file contents on the client-side in javascript in various browsers]: https://stackoverflow.com/a/64113219/9935654
 [Push to GitHub without a password using ssh-key]: https://stackoverflow.com/q/14762034/9935654
 [How to read data From *.CSV file using javascript?]: https://stackoverflow.com/a/7431565/9935654
+[Is it possible to add dynamically named properties to JavaScript object?]: https://stackoverflow.com/a/63235463/9935654
+[Is it possible to dynamically load Go code?]: https://stackoverflow.com/q/18237863/9935654 [Load package dynamically (GO)] https://stackoverflow.com/q/24641296/9935654

 {{< /table/bootstrap-table >}}